Generative AI Training and Copyright Law: Introduction

-Addressing this issue, this paper aims to create a better understanding of the interplay between generative AI’s technical capabilities and copyright law -- particularly in the context of music information retrieval (MIR) and its broader implications for creators, researchers, and industry stakeholders.
-It is based by a study on generative AI and copyright law in Germany and the EU conducted by the authors in 2024 and published in German as an open-access book \citep{2024:dornis:urheberrec}.
-This article contains a summary of the main findings with specific implications for the MIR community.
+With this paper, we aim to create a better understanding of the interplay between generative AI's technical capabilities and copyright law -- particularly in the context of music information retrieval (MIR) and its broader implications for creators, researchers, and industry stakeholders.
+It is based on a study on generative AI and copyright law in Germany and the EU conducted by the authors in 2024 and published in German as an open-access book \citep{2024:dornis:urheberrec}.
+This article provides a summary of the main findings with specific implications for the MIR community.
 Section \ref{sec:legal_frameworks} introduces legal frameworks for training data collection and usage and discusses their applicability to training generative AI models.
 The text extends the scope of the original study by incorporating a discussion of the fair use doctrine in the US and a brief coverage of regulations in jurisdictions other than the EU and the US.
 Section \ref{sec:memorization} addresses the issue of training data memorization and discusses the resulting legal implications.
-This part is essentially a translated and condensed version of the original German text of the findings in our extended analysis \citep{2024:dornis:urheberrec}.
+Although under a legal-doctrinal lens, issues of ``copying'' and ``reproduction'' have to be considered prior to exceptions and limitations like, e.g., the Text-and-Data-Mining exception (TDM exception) or the fair use defense, this paper will start with an overview and analysis of the former in Section \ref{sec:legal_frameworks}.
+This is due to the fact that, even if the training of a generative AI model should not result in model-internal reproductions of the training data, the development and utilization of such a model necessarily always brings up the question whether training data can be collected, compiled, or employed.
+Hence, the TDM exception and the fair use defense are the practically most relevant issues.
+Notwithstanding, of course, we will also address ``memorization'', a topic that has come to dominate the debate more recently.
+Understanding the technical basis of ``memorization'' and its legal implications helps to conceive of a valid and workable approach to the collection, compilation, and documentation of training data for generative AI training.
 Section \ref{sec:documentation} discusses the challenge of providing a sufficiently detailed documentation of training data sources -- a topic that was not covered by the original study.
-Here, we propose a pragmatic solution that balances the needs of rightsholders with the constraints of AI developers.
+Here, we propose a pragmatic solution that balances the needs of rightholders with the constraints of AI developers.
 Finally, we draw conclusions and provide an outlook in Section \ref{sec:conclusion}.